-

 Meditation Practices For Beginners

-Want to start a meditation practice but unsure where to begin?
-Here, I list 7 types of meditation practices for beginners, including mindfulness, body scan, visualization, and chakra meditations.
-I also provide you with links to guided meditations you can try at your home today!
+Below, you’ll find seven types of meditation practices for beginners, including mindfulness, body scan, visualization, and chakra meditations.
+I also provide you with links to guided meditations you can try at your home today.

 Meditation